 pg_dump -h <DBMS server address> -U <username> -j 4 -Fd -d <database name> -f ~/db_dump

 For more information about

 pg_dump, see the documentation PostgreSQL.

-(optional) Create a virtual machine in Yandex.Cloud and upload a dump to it
+(optional) Create a virtual machine in Yandex.Cloud and upload the dump to it

 Transfer your data to an intermediate VM in Compute Cloud if:

 - Your Managed Service for PostgreSQL cluster is not accessible from the internet.

 - Your hardware or connection to the cluster in Yandex.Cloud is not very reliable.